kemandel/procedural-animation/README.md

 $$B = A + B_{relative}$$

-Once we have our limbs we can then position them in such a way that they reach the target while connected and without overlapping.
+Once we have our elbow position, we can then position our bones in such a way that they reach the target while connected and without overlapping.